 SSE 132 Aging: Health and Physiology /3 cr. hrs./3 periods (3 lec.)
-Prerequisite(s): SSE 130 recommended.
+Prerequisite(s): None.

 Overview of the health and physiology of the elderly.
-Includes disabilities nutrition, medication and drugs, chronicity, sensory loss, and other aspects of the normal aging process.
+Includes disabilities, nutrition, medication and drugs, chronicity, sensory loss, and other aspects of the normal aging process.
 Also includes recognition of health problems and making appropriate referrals.